superpowers/docs.superpowers-html5.com/pages/en/1_getting-started/10_publishing-your-game.md

 }
 ```

-Make sure to replace `my-game` with your game's name.
+Make sure to replace `my-game` with your game's name, using lowercase dash-separated words.

 ### main.js

 ```
+"use strict";

 const electron = require("electron");
 var mainWindow = null;